Sephardic Bnei Anusim: Takkanah prohibition on conversions in Latin America

 The takkanah later had influence throughout the rest of Latin America.
 Most local mainstream Jewish communities have continued prohibiting all conversions/reversions on the continent.
 New York City's Syrian Jewish community also adopted this prohibition, although in theory it was limited to conversions to be performed for the sake of marriage.
 As implemented in 1935, the takkanah in New York has been amended to say that "no future Rabbinic Court will have the right or authority to convert non-Jews who seek to marry into our [Syrian Jewish] community."
 The takkanah in New York City holds no force among the overwhelmingly Ashkenazi Jewish population of the city and North America in general.

-Because of the takkanah, Sephardic Bnei Ansuim have accused mainstream Jewish communities in Latin America of classism, racism, and outright discrimination, as many of their members have African and Native American or indigenous ancestry in addition to European.
+Because of the takkanah, Sephardic Bnei Anusim have accused mainstream Jewish communities in Latin America of classism, racism, and outright discrimination, as many of their members have African and Native American or indigenous ancestry in addition to European.
 In Latin America, the Jewish communities are predominantly made up of European Ashkenazim.
 On the other hand, members of mainstream Jewish communities have argued that it is best for converts and returnees to form their own communities where they all share that experience of conversion (or return) and will be accepted by their own kind.
 These are the communities that the Israeli government calls "emerging communities" and they are banned (by the Ministry of Interior) from making aliyah.

 And so for their part, the local Jewish communities (whether Ashkenazi or Syrian Sephardi) have insisted that the status quo of non-conversions/reversions in Latin America by local Jewish communities, and their isolated and insular natures in Latin America, is due to the historical anti-assimilationist needs for the Jewish community to survive.
 Often, the Syrian Sephardim and European Ashkenazim were isolated from each other, as they came from different cultural spheres and tended to settle with others of their kind.
 They were not united across such barriers by Judaism.
 But in the 21st century, the Ashkenazim and Sephardim have melded mainly into a single communal identity in Latin America.